 Dana is an archaeologist who studies the social and ecological aspects of past human interactions with their land and seascapes, particularly among Indigenous peoples of the Pacific Northwest of North America and the Society Islands of French Polynesia.
 Within the Northwest Coast, she works in the traditional territories of, and in collaboration with, several First Nations.
 Her recognition of the value of different disciplines and kinds of knowledge has led her to believe strongly in multi-disciplinary and collaborative research.
 Her research teams seek to blend local ecological and historical knowledge with archaeological data to understand human-environment interactions and when possible, to apply this knowledge to current social and ecological issues.
 Dana’s role as one of the coordinators of the Clam Garden Network, the Quadra Ecology-Archaeology project and the Hakai Herring School reflects her commitment to collaboration and education.
 Affiliation: Professor, Department of Archaeology, Simon Fraser University.

 Philip Loring is a human ecologist with interests in food security, sustainability, and social justice.
 His philosophy about sustainability is that win-win scenarios, where both people and ecosystems thrive together, are essential to the future of humanity, and he sees clam gardens as a key example.
 He and his students have ongoing research in coastal and remote communities in Alaska and in Western and Arctic Canada.
 He holds a PhD in Indigenous Studies and an MA in Anthropology, both from the University of Alaska Fairbanks.
 His work with the clam garden network currently focuses on how the restoration, recovery, and innovation of coastal stewardship practices in the Gulf Islands can contribute to social and ecological resilience, specifically in the face of such risks as ocean acidification, harmful algal blooms, and other environmental contamination.
-Affiliation: Assistant Professor, School of Environment and Sustainability, University of Saskatchewan.
+Affiliation: Arrell Chair in Food, Policy, and Society and Associate Professor, University of Guelph.
 Personal website: The Conservation of Change.
 Twitter: @conservechange.

 Chrissy comes from Saskatchewan, where, at University of Saskatchewan she completed an honours degree in Physical Geography.
 During this time she developed a strong fascination with landscape evolution and geoarchaeology through a series of research assistantships (held at University of Saskatchewan, University of Calgary, and Simon Fraser University).
 Chrissy then continued research in the glacial geology of south-central BC at Simon Fraser University as a Masters student (and where she currently teaches courses in geomorphology and glacial processes and environments).
 During her PhD, she developed expertise in optical dating at one of the world’s leading luminescence dating facilities, housed at the Centre of Archaeological Science, University of Wollongong, Australia.
 She currently continues her research under the supervision of Dr. Olav Lian, who is a former PhD student of Prof. David Huntley (SFU), a physicist and the inventor of optical dating.
 Her current work focuses on refinements and applications of geochronological methods (mainly luminescence dating) for landscape reconstruction and archaeology in coastal, glaciated, aeolian, lacustrine and fluvial settings.